whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 When you practice noticing the gifts of the nonhumans and develop mutual relationships with them, you'll make more nonhuman friends than you ever imagined.

-When you cultivate deep relationships with people and nonhumans, they will give life a meaning all on their own.
+When you cultivate deep relationships, they will give life a meaning all on their own.
 Your sacred gifts always matter, but you'll feel more energy to give them when there are grateful people and nonhumans to receive them.

 A person has spiritual strength if they give their love fully in each moment without holding back, and if they stand for what's right for themselves and others.
 If you really commit to cultivating a practical aware gratitude, walking the most meaningful path, and living in reciprocity, you'll find that spiritual strength that seems so elusive in unhealthy nations.